-Now that your baby’s in your arms and no longer reliant on your body for the nutrition that sustained them through your pregnancy, you may be ready to get back to your pre-pregnancy body.
+Now that your baby’s in your arms and no longer reliant on your body for nutrition, you may be ready to get back to your pre-pregnancy body.

-Let’s be clear: You’re under no obligation to lose weight — now or later — unless instructed to do so by your medical provider.
-With a newborn to care for and postpartum life to adjust to, no one expects you to jump right back into your skinny jeans.
-That said, there’s a balance to caring for yourself and for your baby.
+Let’s be clear: You’re under no obligation to lose weight — now or later — unless you’re instructed to do so by your medical provider.
+With a newborn to care for and postpartum life to adjust to, no one should expect you to jump right back into your skinny jeans.
+And remember: A healthy weight for one person might not be healthy for another.
+That said, there’s a balance to caring for yourself and your baby.

-If you’re motivated to lose weight and you’ve talked to your medical provider about it, go ahead and get started with these eight tips.
+If you’re motivated to lose weight and you’ve talked to your medical provider about it, go ahead and get started with these 10 tips.

 The best ways to lose baby weight

-One size, pregnant or postpartum, does not fit all.
-There’s not a single approach to weight loss because countless factors, predispositions and behaviors can affect individual outcomes.
-Instead, there are several approaches to postpartum weight loss: a safe calorie deficit through diet and exercise, breastfeeding, lifestyle considerations and/or a medication regimen prescribed by your doctor.
+There’s no universal approach to weight loss because countless factors, predispositions and behaviors can affect individual outcomes.
+However, there are several common approaches to postpartum weight loss: a safe calorie deficit through diet and exercise, breastfeeding, lifestyle considerations and/or a medication regimen prescribed by your doctor.

-Here are eight ways to jumpstart your weight loss journey.
+Here are 10 ways to jump-start your weight loss journey:

-What should you eat?
-It doesn’t have to be complicated.
-Chances are that if you reduce your intake of sugars and processed foods and increase your intake of more nutritious foods, you’ll be on your way to weight loss.
+A healthy diet doesn’t have to be complicated.
+Chances are that if you reduce your intake of sugars and processed foods and increase your intake of vegetables and lean proteins, you’ll be on your way to weight loss.

-When trying to lose weight, experts recommend focusing on increasing your intake of the following:
+When trying to lose weight, focus on increasing your intake of the following:

-- Healthful proteins: A study published on PubMed demonstrated that, calorie for calorie, a high-protein diet promotes greater fat loss than one low in protein.
-Lean chicken breast, tuna, skirt steak, firm tofu, low-fat yogurt and grated Parmesan are excellent protein sources.
+- Healthy proteins: A study published in The American Journal of Clinical Nutrition demonstrated that, calorie for calorie, a high-protein diet promotes greater fat loss than one low in protein.
+Lean chicken breast, tuna, skirt steak, firm tofu, low-fat yogurt and Parmesan cheese are excellent protein sources.
 A high-protein diet is also associated with preserving lean mass, reducing waist circumference and feeling fuller after eating less food.

-- Fiber: The Mayo Clinic also suggests that a daily intake of 30 grams of fiber can aid in achieving a weight loss goal.
-The U.S. Centers for Disease Control currently recommends that women try to eat at least 21 to 25 grams per day — something to shoot for if fruits, vegetables, legumes and whole grains have had a small role in your diet to date.
+- Fiber: The Mayo Clinic suggests that a daily intake of 30 grams of fiber can aid in achieving a weight loss goal.
+The U.S. Centers for Disease Control and Prevention currently recommends that women eat at least 21 to 25 grams per day — something to shoot for if fruits, vegetables, legumes and whole grains have had a small role in your diet to date.

 In addition to increasing your intake of protein and fiber, you’ll want to avoid the following: